Bellowhead: Hedonism: 2010–2011

 In 2010, Ed Neuhauser replaced Gideon Juckes on helicon and sousaphone.
 In October 2010, Bellowhead released their third studio album, Hedonism, which had been recorded in Abbey Road Studios.
 The album was produced by John Leckie.
 In honour of the new album, the band developed a new ale also named "Hedonism", with several band members being involved in the brewing process.

 Broadcast from April 2011, The Archers spin-off Ambridge Extra featured a revised version of Archers theme tune "Barwick Green", arranged and performed by Bellowhead.

 In May 2011, at the 02 Academy in Bournemouth, the band recorded a DVD, Hedonism Live, which was released in late November.

 Broadside: 2012–2013

 The band recorded a new album, Broadside, in March 2012 at Rockfield Studios with John Leckie which was released mid-October 2012.
-The album generated generally positive reviews and went straight to number 16 in the UK official album charts and number 1 in the UK independent album charts.
+The album went straight to number 16 in the UK official album charts and number 1 in the UK independent album charts.
 In early 2012 the band undertook a European tour and in November 2012 toured the UK.
 In early 2013 the band toured the UK, the Netherlands and Belgium.

-In October 2013 they recorded a jingle for the flagship BBC Radio 2 folk music show The Folk Show with Mark Radcliffe.
+In October 2013 they recorded a jingle for the BBC Radio 2 folk music show The Folk Show with Mark Radcliffe.
 During 2013 they recorded a double A-sided single, Christmas Bells / Jingle Bells which was released on 1 December in digital-only format.

-Tenth anniversary, Revival and separation: 2014–2016
+Tenth anniversary, Revival, and split: 2014–2016

-In 2014 the band celebrated ten years performing together with two 'Bel10whead' performances in April: Bridgewater Hall and the Royal Albert Hall.
+In 2014 the band acknowledged ten years performing together with two 'Bel10whead' performances in April: Bridgewater Hall and the Royal Albert Hall.
 A new studio album, Revival, followed, released on 30 June 2014 by Island Records.

-Bellowhead headlined the concert in July 2015 to celebrate the opening of the refurbished Cardigan Castle.
+Bellowhead headlined the concert in July 2015 for the opening of the refurbished Cardigan Castle.

-The band announced their intention to go their separate ways following a decision by Jon Boden to step down as frontman.
+In 2016, the band announced their intention to split following a decision by Jon Boden to step down as frontman.
 Bellowhead played their final gig at Oxford Town Hall, also the venue for their first concert twelve years earlier, on 1 May 2016.

+Reunions and occasional work, 2020-present

-The band announced a one-off reunion concert to be streamed on the 5th December 2020, to celebrate the 10th anniversary of Hedonism.
-They then followed this up with a nationwide tour in November 2022.
-Prior to the tour beginning, Paul Sartin died suddenly of a heart attack on 14 September 2022 at the age of 51.
-However, the tour was continued despite his death, and in some shows they sang specifically in memory of Sartin.
-One audience member who went to the Cambridge show in the Corn Exchange remembers that 'They had a song with Paul Sartin's voice, and the rest of the band played behind it.
-It was a really tear-jerking moment.
-I remember being so impressed at the band, for going on with the tour after a friend had died.'
+In 2020, after four years of absence, the band announced a one-off reunion concert to be streamed on 5 December 2020, for the 10th anniversary of Hedonism.
+Two years later, they reunited again for a nationwide tour in November 2022 celebrating the 10th anniversary of Broadside.
+Prior to the tour beginning, band member Paul Sartin died suddenly of a heart attack on 14 September 2022 at the age of 51.
+However, the tour was continued despite his death, and at multiple shows the band performed Faustus song "Brisk Lad" in memory of Sartin.

+Bellowhead provided an upbeat version of the folksong "Just as the Tide Was Flowing" as the opening theme for the BBC/Britbox "Police procedural" series Beyond Paradise, a spinoff from Death in Paradise that premiered in 2023.
+They also appeared, and performed in, the Beyond Paradise 2023 Christmas Special.

+In November 2024 the band toured again to celebrate 20 years since the band formed.